Have you ever had that moment where you were out-of-control? Where you were swept up by your emotions and lost your grip on the fruit of self-control?

 Self-control comes from the Greek word enkrateia.
 It is derived from en (meaning “in”) and kratos (force, strength, power, might) and means to have power over oneself.

-Practicing the fruit of self-control means living in moderation a balanced life that brings glory to God.
+Practicing the fruit of self-control means living a balanced life that brings glory to God.
 See 2 Peter 1:5-8

 Proverbs 16:32 (HCSB) tells us, "Patience is better than power, and controlling one’s temper, than capturing a city."